davekilian/davekilian.github.com/_posts/2024-11-28-consensus-v2.markdown

 Only machine B receiving e and e’ knows what their relative order will be.
 So if all other machines A get cut off from B, everyone else can either wait to hear from B (consistent) or try to move on without B (available).

+So we are in a catch-22

+* If we have a Rule 1 algorithm, it doesn’t guarantee termination
+* If we instead of have New Rule 1, we run into the CAP theorem
+* But an algorithm can only be one of those two

+So now we are stuck.

+So consensus is impossible?
+Yes and no. Certainly the requirements we previously chose for ourselves were overconstrained, now we know it is impossible to satisfy them all.

+But there is a lateral move out of here.
+Pull the randomized termination guarantee quite out of the FLP paper.
+Non-guaranteed termination is very different from guaranteed non-termination.
+Yes, a Rule 1 algorithm can technically remain undecided forever, but if the probability of remaining undecided falls exponentially as the algorithm runs longer, we have something close enough to a termination guarantee that maybe we can get by.

+In fact, this is the lateral move that Paxos takes.
+Paxos is a Rule 1 algorithm.